 Tracking the day-to-day operations is crucial to understand your financial health and to avoid lawsuits.
-The same process is required, whether you have one, or 100, rental properties.
+The same process is required for one to 100 rental properties.
 From a high level, the information to keep on record includes:

 - Property Marketing - the description that sells the property, the features and amenities, the beautiful photographs, and other listing information